CAST-Extend/com.castsoftware.aip.datamart/README.md

 * to query AIP data from a Business Intelligence tool such as Power BI Desktop
 * to query AIP data using SQL  queries
 * to create CSV report using SQL queries and the CSV export capability of postgreSQL

+The goals can be:
+* to make reports for stakeholders
+* to make trending reports on some Key Production Indicators
+* to promote AIP data
+* to search for "golden nuggets"
+* to check an AIP analysis configuration

 The use cases are:
 * consume AIP data using a third party tool